nmslib/nmslib/README.md

 make
 A sample run script similarity_search/test/sample_run.sh

 We use the data set created by Lawerence Cayton (lcayton.com).
-See, the download scrip in the data directory.
+See, the download script in the data directory.
 If you use this data, please, consider citing:

 @inproceedings{cayton:2008,
 &nbsp;&nbsp;title={Fast nearest neighbor retrieval for bregman divergences},